Consider the following scenario: Suppose that base has been

 resolution matrix (obtainable as the operand rmrank ).
 For

-example, suppose that is the 4th canonical direction for
+example, suppose that

 This returns the contribution to resolution in element N offered